If my claim is accepted, what’s covered?

 Sometimes they might want you to pay at the time of your treatment.
 If this happens, we’ll reimburse you as long as your claim has been accepted, the costs are related to your injury and are up to the amount listed in the table of costs.

-You’ll need to keep your original receipts, write your name and claim number on them and send them to us.
-You can do this by:
+You’ll need to provide us with your bank details (if you haven't already done this) and keep your original receipts.
+Write your name and claim number on the receipts and send them to us by:

 What about hospital costs?